Isostasy with Love: I Elastic equilibrium: Introduction

 Isostatic models going beyond classical `naive' isostasy typically suffer from being too complex, because they combine two problems in one: defining a precise isostatic model and solving for gravitational-elastic (or viscoelastic) deformations of the body.
-This problem can be avoided by using Love numbers, which provide a powerful theoretical framework to implement elastic and viscoelastic approaches to isostasy (Fig.~\ref{FigLoadingSketch}).
-Love numbers have the advantages of modularity, generality, and flexibility: \begin{itemize} \item Modularity means decoupling the isostatic analysis from the complicated, but well-known, computation of gravitational-(visco)elastic deformations (described by Love numbers). \item Generality means that completely different isostatic approaches can be implemented in the same framework.
+If deformations are small, using Love numbers is a practical way to keep these tasks separate (Fig.~\ref{FigLoadingSketch}).
+Love numbers have the advantages of modularity, generality, and flexibility: \begin{itemize} \item Modularity means decoupling the isostatic analysis from the complicated, but well-known, computation of gravitational-(visco)elastic linear deformations (described by Love numbers). \item Generality means that completely different isostatic approaches can be implemented in the same framework.
 In particular, Love numbers describe as well elastic and viscoelastic deformations, with the latter including viscous deformations as a limiting case.
-Another example is that the isostatic compensation can be either regional (isotropic material) or local (transversely isotropic material). \item Flexibility means that Love numbers can be computed with different assumptions about the internal structure of the body (density stratification, depth-dependent rheology of the crust, deformable core, compressibility, etc). \end{itemize} Load Love numbers are part of the standard geophysical toolbox since 1960 (their early history is reviewed in \citet{farrell1972}); their computation can be done with different methods and softwares, and will be treated in this paper as a black box yielding the required numbers (general principles are outlined in Appendix~\ref{AppendixLoadLoveNumbers}, and analytical formulas for a simple 3-layer model are derived in complementary software, see \citet{beuthe2020z}).
+Another example is that the isostatic compensation can be either regional (isotropic material) or local (transversely isotropic material). \item Flexibility means that Love numbers can be computed with different assumptions about the internal structure of the body (density stratification, depth-dependent rheology of the crust, deformable core, compressibility, etc).
+Moreover, the second stress invariant (or the elastic shear energy) of a homogeneous shell can be directly computed in terms of partial derivatives of Love numbers, so that the minimum stress configuration of such a shell can be found without computing stresses. \end{itemize} The main limitation of Love numbers is that deformations should be small so that the gravitational-elastic equations can be linearized.
+Load Love numbers are part of the standard geophysical toolbox since 1960 \citep{munk1960,longman1963,kaula1963,farrell1972}; their computation can be done with different methods and software, and will be treated in this paper as a black box yielding the required numbers (general principles are outlined in Appendix~\ref{AppendixLoveNumbers}, and analytical formulas for the Love numbers of a 3-layer model are given in complementary software, see \citet{beuthe2020a}).
 While this paper emphasizes analytical results, there is absolutely no problem in evaluating numerically the Love numbers before using them in the various isostatic ratios.